 To increase understanding of brucellosis in elk herds, MFWP initiated a targeted elk brucellosis surveillance project in 2011.
 Sampling efforts are focused on 1 - 2 elk herds every year.
 Elk in targeted herds are captured and sampled to evaluate the spatial extent of brucellosis exposure in elk herds.
 GPS radio collars are deployed on a subset of elk to document elk movements, the extent of spatial overlap with livestock, and interchange between elk herds.
-This winter, elk capture and sampling efforts for the project occurred January 27-29th in the northern portion of the Tobacco Root Mountains (HD333) and February 1-4th in the southern portion (HD320; Figure 1).
+This winter, elk capture and sampling efforts for the project occurred January 16-22nd in the eastern (HD331) and southeastern (HD329) portions of the Pioneer Mountains (Figure 1).

 Figure 1.
-Elk brucellosis surveillance was conducted in the northern (HD333) and southern (HD320) portions of the Tobacco Root Mountains.
+Elk brucellosis surveillance was conducted in the eastern (HD331) and southeastern (HD329) portions of the Pioneer Mountains.
 The Montana Department of Livestock brucellosis designated surveillance area (DSA) is shown as a black dotted line.